University of South Dakota: Campus and academic buildings

-USD opened the newly constructed Theodore R. and Karen K. Muenster University Center (MUC) for student use on February 17, 2009.
+USD opened the Theodore R. and Karen K. Muenster University Center (MUC) for student use on February 17, 2009.
 The MUC houses the Student Activities Center, a campus dining facility, coffee shop, bookstore, convenience store and a number of lounge and TV areas.
 It was expanded on January 13, 2014, to include more food and entertainment options.

 One of the newest additions to the campus is the Al Neuharth Media Center, named for the founder of USA Today.
 Dedicated in September 2003, the Neuharth Center houses the news and media organizations on campus, including the Freedom Forum’s South Dakota operations, South Dakota Public Broadcasting, the Department of Contemporary Media and Journalism, the campus newspaper The Volante, campus radio station KAOR, and television station KYOT.
 Formerly an armory and athletic field house, the building was converted into a media center through donations made by Al Neuharth, a 1950 USD graduate.

+In 2024, USD renovated and reopened the South Dakota Union building.
+Built in 1930, the South Dakota Union is home to USD’s Department of Psychology, Psychological Services Center, the Disaster Mental Health Institute, the Heimstra Human Factors Labs and the Advanced Visualization Laboratory.
+The historic building has been fully modernized to support USD’s Department of Psychology and its research labs.
+The renovation includes updated offices and classrooms, a private-entry clinic, enhanced neuroscience and behavioral research facilities, and improved building-wide accessibility and security.

+The National Music Museum, founded in 1972 on the University of South Dakota campus, is known for its renowned collections that feature fine and historic instruments from many cultures and historical periods.
+Following a multi-year renovation and reinstallation project that began in 2019 and was completed in 2023.
+The National Music Museum's holdings range from priceless Italian violins to celebrity guitars, and is recognized as "A Landmark of American Music" by the National Music Council.